berops/claudie/docs/claudie-workflow/claudie-workflow.md

 ## Frontend

 Frontend is a layer between the user and Claudie.
+It is a `inputmanifest` Custom Resource Definition controller, that will communicate with `context-box` to maintain the input manifest state.
-New manifests are added as secrets into the kubernetes cluster where Frontend pulls them and saves them to Claudie.
+New manifests are added as CRD into the kubernetes cluster where Frontend pulls them and saves them to Claudie.

 ### API